sass/sass/proposal/module-system.md

 when [executing](#executing-files) a [source file](#source-file) to customize its execution.
 An *empty configuration* contains no entries.

-Two configurations are considered identical if they contain the same variable names, and if each pair of variables with the same name has values that are `==` to one another.

 ### Module

 A *module* is a collection of [members](#members) and [extensions](#extensions),